-x.
+ix.
 Intangible Assets

 We have classified as intangible assets, costs associated with the fair value of acquired intellectual property.
 Intangible assets, including patents, are being amortized on a straight-line basis over nine years.
 We perform an annual review of our intangible assets for impairment.
 We capitalize any costs to renew or extend the term of our intangible assets.
 When impairment is indicated, any excess of carrying value over fair value is recorded as a loss.
-As of December 31, 2022, and 2021, the outstanding balance for intangible assets was \$317,308 and \$403,846, respectively.
+The Company recognized impairment of \$230,770 and none for the year ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, and 2022, the outstanding balance for intangible assets was \$0 and \$317,308, respectively.

-xi.
+x.
 Long-Lived Assets

 The Company's long-lived assets are reviewed for impairment in accordance with the guidance of the FASB ASC 360-10-05, Property, Plant, and Equipment, whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 Recoverability of an asset to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted cash flows expected to be generated by the asset.
 If such asset is considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the asset exceeds its fair value.
-Through December 31, 2022, the Company had not experienced impairment losses on its long-lived assets.

-xii.
+xi.
 Concentrations